-- 1. To elect eight directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
-To approve an amendment and restatement of our Second Amended and Restated Certificate of Incorporation to permit the exculpation of officers as permitted pursuant to recent amendments to the Delaware General Corporation Law; - 4.
-To approve, by a non-binding advisory vote, the compensation paid by us to our named executive officers; - 5.
-To approve, by a non-binding advisory vote, whether future non-binding advisory votes to approve the compensation paid by us to our named executive officers should be held every one, two or three years; - 6.
-To approve our 2023 Non-Employee Director Equity Incentive Plan; and - 7.
+- 1. To elect seven directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - 3.
+To approve an amendment to our 2023 Non-Employee Director Equity Incentive Plan to increase the number of shares available for issuance thereunder, as described in Proposal Three; and - 4.
 To transact such other business as may properly come before the Annual Meeting.

-Only stockholders of record at the close of business on April 13, 2023 are entitled to notice of, and to vote at, the Annual Meeting.
-For at least ten days prior to the Annual Meeting, a complete list of stockholders entitled to vote at the Annual Meeting will be available for examination by any stockholder, for any purpose relating to the Annual Meeting, during ordinary business hours at our principal executive office at the above address.
+Only stockholders of record at the close of business on April 15, 2025 are entitled to notice of, and to vote at, the Annual Meeting.
+For at least ten days prior to the Annual Meeting, a complete list of stockholders entitled to vote at the Annual Meeting will be available for examination by any stockholder, for any purpose relating to the Annual Meeting, during ordinary business hours at our U.S. principal executive offices at 22722 29th Drive SE, Suite 100, Bothell, WA 98021.